Everyone who is assessed for care and support services will be offered a financial assessment.

 A financial assessment (sometimes called a means-test) is used to work out how much you should pay towards your care.
 How we work out what you should pay will depend on whether you are getting care and support in a care home or your own home.
 Our Moving into a care home - How much will I have to pay? leaflet and Charging for care and support booklet will tell you more.

-After your social worker or assessment and enablement officer has agreed with you on how best to meet your needs, a member of staff from the adults and wellbeing welfare and financial assessment team will arrange an appointment to visit you at home (or somewhere else convenient for you).
 He or she will talk to you about your finances and work out what you will have to pay towards the cost of your care.
 This is also an opportunity to check you are getting all the benefits you are entitled to.
 If you wish to have a friend or relative present, please feel free to do so.

 If your care assessment shows that you need help urgently, then this will be in place before your financial assessment is completed, but charges will apply from the date services are provided.